Set Current Location

 Copper Blues is a sleek rock bar downtown Phoenix.
 Featuring live music, an impressive selection of more than 60 tap beers, good food and an amazing outdoor patio on the second floor, this venue is one of the most popular destinations in the city.

 This arts and cultural center is dedicated to promoting awareness and understanding of the Latino culture in Arizona.
 The center features everything from art exhibits about issues important to the Latino community to presenting food fairs and traditional celebrations.
-The gift shop stocks many items from Latin America that make great gifts and souvenirs of your visit to Phoenix.
+The gift shop stocks many items from Latin America that make great gifts and souvenirs.

 Home to the Arizona Rattlers, Phoenix Suns and Phoenix Mercury, this arena is located in downtown Phoenix.
-More than 180 different events are hosted by this facility which seats up to 19,000.
-Events held here include concerts, sporting events and monster-truck bashes.
+This facility that accommodates thousands of spectators not only hosts sporting events, but also concerts and boxing matches.
 Epic artists such as Frank Sinatra and Lady Gaga have performed here in the past.
-Nearby dining and entertainment opportunities include Alice Cooperstown and the Arizona Center.
+Nearby landmarks and entertainment opportunities include the Chase Field Stadium and the Arizona Center.